hbonnaffoux/coding-challenge-scan-app/README.md

 10. **Monitoring and Error Tracking**: Integrate a monitoring tool like Sentry to track and analyze errors and crashes, ensuring a more robust and stable application.

+### Task Details (INV-2) - Answer inputs

+1. Initialize State and Fetch Initial Inventory
+   We set up a state to track inventory items, loading states, and pagination (offset and total count).
+   The fetchInventory action loads the first set of items (100 items) on app start.

+2. Handling Pagination and Loading More Data
+   We create a fetchMoreInventory action for loading additional items when users scroll to the end.
+   A threshold determines when to load more items.

+3. Update React Native Component
+   We update our Flatlist component by seting up an "onEndReached" callback and a threshold.
+When the user gets within this threshold we trigger the function loadMoreData.